humanwhocodes/humanwhocodes.com/src/pages/_posts/2012-05-15-working-with-files-in-javascript-part-2.md

   * `readAsArrayBuffer()` &#8211; returns the file contents as an `ArrayBuffer` (good for binary data such as images)
   * `readAsDataURL()` &#8211; returns the file contents as a data URL

-Each of these methods initiates a file read similar to the XHR object&#8217;s `send()` method initiating an HTTP request.
+Each of these methods initiates a file read similar to the XHR object's `send()` method initiating an HTTP request.
 As such, you must listen for the `load` event before starting to read.
 The result of the read is always represented by `event.target.result`.
 For example:

     var reader = new FileReader();
     reader.onload = function(event) {